MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/deployment-and-upgrade/upgrade-service-applications-to-sharepoint-server-subscription-edition.md

 Before you upgrade the service applications, review the following information and take any recommended actions.

-- Make sure that the account that you use to perform the steps in this article is a member of the Farm administrators group in the Central Administration web site.
+- Ensure that the account that you use to perform the steps in this article is a member of the Farm administrators group in the Central Administration website.

 - Decide which service application pool to use for the upgraded service applications.
 The procedures below use the default application pool for service applications which is "SharePoint Web Services Default".
 You can view a list of available service application pools by using the **Get-SPServiceApplicationPool** cmdlet in PowerShell.
 Or you can create a service application pool by using the **New-SPServiceApplicationPool** cmdlet.
 For more information, see [Get-SPServiceApplicationPool](/powershell/module/sharepoint-server/Get-SPServiceApplicationPool?view=sharepoint-ps) and [New-SPServiceApplicationPool](/powershell/module/sharepoint-server/New-SPServiceApplicationPool?view=sharepoint-ps).